Our Founding & Leadership

 Mr. Timothy Paul Nichols

-Mr. Tim Nichols is a Canadian architect by profession, and a strong and passionate Habitat volunteer, who has leaded many teams of volunteers to clean up houses for the elderly poor.
+Mr. Tim Nichols is a Canadian architect by profession, and a strong and passionate Habitat volunteer, who has led many teams of volunteers to clean up houses for the elderly poor.

 Ms. Ng Siew Geck, Vincy